Payout from BP oil spill settlement tops $5 billion

-A total of $5.037 billion has been paid to 62,162 claimants, the administrator, Patrick Juneau, said in a statement on his website for spill claims.
+A total of $5.037 billion (3.63 billion pounds) has been paid to 62,162 claimants, the administrator, Patrick Juneau, said in a statement on his website for spill claims.

 The money is being paid under a 2012 settlement tied to the explosion of the Deepwater Horizon drilling rig, which killed 11 workers and caused the largest U.S. offshore oil spill.
 The fifth anniversary of the disaster will be April 20.